ayanwx/polybar-config/README.md

 - `minma`:
 ![minma](preview/minma.png)

-Style specific modules can be found in `./bars/modules`.
-Configure `./launch.sh` to change styles.
+Theme specific modules can be found in `./bars/modules`.
+Configure `./launch.sh` to change theme.